 - Do I have to keep moving forward right now?

-- How long will the effects of this first session last?
+- How long will the effects of this first program last?

-We’ll be covering these questions in our resource below.
-As always, if you have any questions whatsoever, feel free to reach out to your Guide or to our team for support and additional guidance on what your unique path moving forward can and will look like.
-These are not decisions you need to make on your own, and working alongside your care team to make the best decision for yourself is a wise decision.
+We’ll cover these questions below.
+As always, if you have any questions throughout the process, feel free to reach out to your Guide.
+This includes additional guidance on what moving forward can and will look like for you.
+These are not decisions you have to make on your own, and working alongside your Mindbloom Care Team to make the best decision for yourself is a wise decision.